Skip to content Skip to Chat

 Teacher’s Role

-• Andragogy: The teacher acts more as a facilitator, encouraging collaboration, mutual respect, and openness with learners.
+• Andragogy: The teacher acts as a facilitator, fostering collaboration, mutual respect, and openness.

-• Pedagogy: The teacher acts more as an expert, bestowing knowledge, skill, and structure to learners.
+• Pedagogy: The teacher acts as an expert, providing knowledge, skills, and structure.

 Why Choose WGU?

 Do you want to impact the next generation of learners?
 Then check out WGU’s online teaching degree programs.
-Whether you’re looking to begin a career in education or further your expertise, WGU’s teaching degrees provide the knowledge to step confidently into the classroom in any of the 50 states.
+Whether you’re looking to begin a career in education or further your expertise, WGU degrees can help you step confidently into the classroom in any of the 50 states.

 Have you considered going back to school to gain the skills needed for a new career?
 Are you finally at a place to focus on your education?
 There are many reasons to become an adult learner.
 WGU offers the support and flexibility needed to earn a degree at your own pace and comfort level.